svgeesus/EuroMPE/pitch-dac.md

 ## Load regulation

-DAC output impedance is 6.25k which is irrelevant as bipolar mode requires an op-amp on the output anyway.
+DAC output impedance is 6.25k for AD5542CRZ,  3.4k for AD5781ARUZ which is irrelevant as bipolar mode requires an op-amp on the output anyway.

 ## Vref connection

-Unlike previous project, use a dual op-amp [noninv OP-A, OP-B check common mode range] near the VREF to provide the kelvin connections for each DAC.
+Unlike previous project, use a dual op-amp [noninv OP-A, OP-B check common mode range] on a Vref distribution board,near the VREF, to provide the kelvin connections for each DAC.
 This avoids variable loading effects from each DAC on the Vref, which become a significant source of error once the Vref offest is accurately nulled.
 Only the positions used by number of channel expansion cards actually used need to be populated.

 "The use of separate force (F) and sense (S) connections (often referred to as a Kelvin connection) at the load removes any errors resulting from voltage drops in the force lead, but, of course, may only be used in systems where there is negative feedback.
 It is also impossible to use such an arrangement to drive two or more loads with equal accuracy, since feedback may only be taken from one point."

-DAC input resistance is highly code-dependent, lowest (around 7.5kΩ) at 0x8555 which is 660 μA at 5V.
+DAC input resistance is highly code-dependent.
+For AD5542CRZ lowest (around 7.5kΩ) at 0x8555 which is 660 μA at 5V.
+For AD5781ARUZ, lowest (around 5kΩ) which is 1mA at 5V.

 ## Output conditioning